clackymoth/clackymoth/README.md

 Follow me if you think I am silly /j

 PLEASE W2I if it is something important, I randomly go AFK soz TwT

+PLEASE compliment my morphs, thank you it means a lot I spend a ton of time on them.